-This event titled: Zonta Says No will be held November, 2017.
+This event titled: Zonta Says No was held November, 2019.
 November 25th is the International Day for the Elimination of Violence against Women.
 The following website explains the significance of this date. http://www.un.org/en/events/endviolenceday.
-Join us NOV, 2017.
-Check back often as the details will be updated monthly.
+Details of the next Zonta Says No event will be published in 2021.

 Zonta International was founded in 1919.
 One of the first service organizations to understand women's unique role in achieving world peace, Zonta International continues to promote justice and universal respect for human rights and fundamental freedoms.
 Visit www.Zonta.org

 The Zonta Says No campaign, a Zonta International campaign, is to raise awareness of and increase actions to end violence against women and girls locally and around the world.
 This culminating November event will feature one common action by Zonta clubs and districts around the world in November 2013 to illustrate the collective commitment of Zonta’s nearly 30,000 members to preventing and ending violence against women and girls. visit www.ZontaSaysNO.com to review events around the world.
 Phase one is from November 2012 to November 2013 and Phase two will begin on 25 November 2013 – the beginning of the 16 Days of Activism against Gender Violence.
 On that day, all clubs will be asked to take part in one common action.
 To learn more about the 16 Days of Activism visit: Visit here for the 2013 theme: http://16dayscwgl.rutgers.edu/2013-campaign/theme-announcement and like them at https://www.facebook.com/16DaysCampaign